daiearth22/test/hiring/sourcing/index.html.md

 media space and add candidates to the spreadsheet.
 By doing this, we are reaching out to people that are very closely aligned with the teamâ€™s needs and finding better-suited candidates, instead of just waiting for ad-response!
-(We call that, â€œthe Post and Prayâ€ model/index.html.md).
+(We call that, â€œthe Post and Prayâ€ model).

 ### Source-a-thon participants: